-Shao Fu Zhu Yu Tang is a 10-ingredient Chinese Medicine formula with Szechuan Lovage Roots (Chuan Xiong) as a principal ingredient.
+Ge Xia Zhu Yu Tang is a 12-ingredient Chinese Medicine formula with Szechuan Lovage Roots (Chuan Xiong), Safflowers (Hong Hua) and Peach Kernels (Tao Ren) as principal ingredients.
 Invented in 1830 AD, it belongs to the category of formulas that invigorate Blood and dispel Blood Stagnation.

 Blood Stagnation in the Uterus can be caused by traumas and abdominal surgery, especially due to the adhesions formed after repeated operations.
 Another cause is when emotional stress leads to Liver Qi stagnation which itself can lead to Liver Blood Stagnation if the situation becomes chronic.

 Blood Stagnation can also be caused by internal Cold in the Uterus.
 It is a common reason for young school girls who have scanty period because they do sport outdoor on cold and damp days and don't wear...Read more about scanty menstruation